How to Use Therapeutic-Grade Essential Oils Safely and Effectively

 Guidelines for safe use

-→ Skin testing for sensitivity: dōTERRA® Essential Oils have always been CPTG®, certified-pure-therapeutic-grade, the purest state for essential oils.
-They have never contained adulterations that can cause skin irritations or other allergic reactions, as you might find with lesser-quality oils.
+→ Skin testing for sensitivity: dōTERRA's oils have always been certified pure therapeutic-grade, the purest state for essential oils.
+They have never contained adulterations that can cause skin irritations or other problems, as you might find with other lesser-quality oils.
 However, because of their potency, and because skin sensitivity is highly personalized, always skin test an essential oil before applying it topically.

 → Testing for reaction to new oils: Due to certain properties of their specific chemical constituents, certain oils may cause a burning sensation on certain individuals.
 They are better when diluted.
-These oils include — but are by no means limited to — cinnamon, clove, and lemongrass.
-(See Modern Essentials, 2nd Edition for more information on this.
-For a quick check, see GRAS.)
+These oils include — but are by no means limited to — cassia, cinnamon, clove, lemongrass, oregan, thyme, and possibly On Guard® (which contains cinnamon, clove).
+(For a quick check, see GRAS.)

 → Keep out of reach of children: This is really just common sense.
 Always keep essential oils out of reach of children.
-Treat them as you would any product that is used therapeutically. dōTERRA®'s oils come with safety droppers in the cap; but, even one drop of oil can cause problems, if it is ingested "neat" (i.e.: undiluted) or it gets into your child's eyes.
+Treat them as you would any potentially harmful product. dōTERRA's oils come with safety droppers (oriface reducers) in the cap; but, even one drop of oil can cause problems, if it is ingested "neat" (i.e.: undiluted) or it gets into your child's eyes.
 Treat the oils with respect, and teach your children to do so, as well.

-→ Photosensitivity: Some oils contain chemical constituents that can cause photosensitivity; that is, they may cause a rash or dark pigmentation, if applied to skin that is then exposed to direct sunlight or UV rays within 3-4 days.
-Some of these oils include lemon, bergamot, orange, grapefruit, tangerine, and other citrus-based oils.
+→ Photosensitivity: Some oils contain chemical constituents that can cause photosensitivity; that is, they may cause a rash or dark pigmentation, if applied to skin that is then exposed to direct sunlight or UV rays within 2-3 days.
+This includes most citrus oils, including lemon, bergamot, wild orange, grapefruit, tangerine and Citrus Bliss®.

 → Storage of oils: Keep bottles of essential oils closed tightly, and store in a cool location away from light.
 If stored properly, essential oils maintain their potency and therapeutic properties almost indefinitely.
 (When Carter opened King Tut's tomb, he found essential oils that were still good.)